 Due to the COVID-19 outbreak, the SSS has been placed in telework status.
 The call center is available with delays.
-The processing of mail and requests for a Status Information Letter have resumed, however, please expect delays.
+There will also be delays processing mail.
 Online Registration and Verification are available 24/7.
 View our news section for more information.

 The .gov means it’s official.